Here is our quick summary the 2020 Ontario Budget

-The 2020 budget invested heavily in managing COVID-19, subsidizing businesses, and increasing infrastructure spending.
+The 2020 budget, released in November 2020, invested heavily in managing COVID-19, subsidizing businesses, and increasing infrastructure spending.

 There were, however, only very modest supports for housing, social programs, equity and income supports for people living in poverty.

 What was announced in the social policy area was often re-announcements, such as previously announced commitments to child care expansion, front line workers’ “danger pay,” transit infrastructure, and LTC beds.
 Other social policy budget items mentioned are provincial implementations of federal investments.
 The $800 million in new investments in the social service sector reflect almost exactly increased federal transfer in that area.
 Spending on transit and schools relies on over $2 billion in federal funds, and the Safe Restart Agreement investment relies primarily on federal dollars.